jmswaney/thesis/source/11_MAP.md

 Using this approach, we achieved a fourfold linear expansion of a whole mouse brain within 7 d without protease treatment (Fig. \ref{MAP-1}f).
 Tissue expansion was reversible and tunable using buffers with different salt concentrations and osmolarities (Fig. \ref{MAP-1}d,e).
-This method is applicable to other organs including heart, lung, spinal cord, liver, intestine, and kidney, and also cerebral organoids (Fig. \ref{MAP-1}g,h and Supplementary Fig. 1).
+This method is applicable to other organs including heart, lung, spinal cord, liver, intestine, and kidney, and also cerebral organoids (Fig. \ref{MAP-1}g,h and \ref{MAP-Sup1}).

 ### Preservation of multiscale architectures